Ezekiel: Islamic tradition

 Ezekiel (حزقيال; "Ḥazqiyāl") is recognized as a prophet in Islamic tradition.
 Although not mentioned by name in the Quran, Muslim scholars, both classical and modern have included Ezekiel in lists of the prophets of Islam.

 The Quran mentions a prophet called Dhū al-Kifl (ذو الكفل).
 Although Dhu al-Kifl's identity is disputed, he is often identified with Ezekiel.
 Carsten Niebuhr, in his Reisebeschreibung nach Arabian, says he visited Al Kifl in Iraq, midway between Najaf and Hilla and said Kifl was the Arabic form of Ezekiel.
 He further explained in his book that Ezekiel's Tomb was present in Al Kifl and that the Jews came to it on pilgrimage.
 The name "Dhu al-Kifl" means "Possessor of the Double" or "Possesor of the Fold" (ذو dhū "possessor of, owner of" and الكفل al-kifl "double, folded").
 Some Islamic scholars have likened Ezekiel's mission to the description of Dhu al-Kifl.
-When the exile, monarchy, and state were annihilated, a political and national life was no longer possible.
-In the absence of a worldly foundation it became necessary to build a spiritual one and Ezekiel performed this mission by observing the signs of the time and deducing his doctrines from them.
+During the exile, the monarchy and state were annihilated, and political and national life were no longer possible.
+In the absence of a worldly foundation, it became necessary to build a spiritual one and Ezekiel performed this mission by observing the signs of the time and deducing his doctrines from them.
 In conformity with the two parts of his book, his personality and his preaching are alike twofold.

 Regardless of the identification of Dhu al-Kifl with Ezekiel, Muslims have viewed Ezekiel as a prophet.
-Ezekiel appears in all Muslim collections of Stories of the Prophets.
+Ezekiel appears in all collections of Stories of the Prophets.
 Muslim exegesis further lists Ezekiel's father as Buzi (Budhi) and Ezekiel is given the title ibn al-‘ajūz, denoting "son of the old (man)", as his parents are supposed to have been very old when he was born.
 A tradition, which resembles that of Hannah and Samuel in the Hebrew Bible, states that Ezekiel's mother prayed to God in old age for the birth of an offspring and was given Ezekiel as a gift from God.